nadiyetou/Mochi1/What_do_you_know/readme.md

 MATH
  What I mean by math is life life is math you calculate where you going and how you don't want to be  hurt and how to teach other how divide.

+current path: /Users/student/Desktop/Mochi/where_are_you_goin
+previous path: /Users/student/Desktop/Mochi/What_do_you_know

+Nextpath: /Users/student/Desktop/Mochi/Who_are_you